howardisaacson/Intro-to-Astro2022/Week4_tess_overleaf/README.md

 ### Assignments for this Week

 1. Complete the TESS tutorial.
 Which TESS planet did you choose to rediscover and why?
-2. Complete the tutorials on Overleaf.
+2. Complete the tutorials on Overleaf, and write a sample document based on you favourite topic in Astronomy following guidelines in document
 3. Look through this [Dropbox](https://www.dropbox.com/sh/jkslarj06iuvq2e/AAB5PENEy83B5rHihd2x9nEQa?dl=0) full of readings about race, gender, and other identities & the scientific community.
 Spend an hour (time yourself) reading whatever interests you.
 Write a two paragraph reflection about what you read.